vuthuyduong/dnabarcoder/README.md

 - To get the distribution of the sequences at different taxonomic level.
 In the following example, the distribution of the sequences is computed from the species to the class level:

-../../dnabarcoder.py distribution -i CBSITS.fasta -c CBSITS.current.classification -ranks class,order,family,genus,species
+../../dnabarcoder.py distribution -i CBSITS.fasta -c CBSITS.current.classification -rank class,order,family,genus,species

+Or:

+../../dnabarcoder.py distribution -i CBSITS_classification.fasta -rank class,order,family,genus,species

 where ranks are the classification ranks that we are interested in.
 Next to an output text file containing output information, a figure is generated as follows: